XuemeiGu/MelvinPython/README.md

 }
 ```

-If you have any problems, please do not hesitate to contact me (email: njuxmgu@gmail.com or xuemei.gu@mpl.mpg.de).
+If you have any problems, please do not hesitate to contact me\
+Email: njuxmgu@gmail.com or xuemei.gu@mpl.mpg.de